Life Advice

 The extra power collapsed the fuel tank, and BOOM!
 The engine exploded sending flames into the driver’s compartment.
 And everywhere else.
 The sun was just setting and the flames lit up the sky.
 Down the track my beloved went in a terrifying ball of flames.
 Horrified, I jumped into the tow truck to rescue him.

-I looked around and saw smiling, excited faces.
-There was pointing and avid discussions happening.
-It didn’t feel like compassion; it felt like people were being entertained.
-I had to escape into the trailer because I couldn’t maintain the All Is Fine Funny Car Wife Face one second longer.
+I looked around and saw smiling faces.
+Excited faces.
+Pointing.
+Avid discussions.
+It didn’t feel anything like compassion; it felt like people were being entertained.
+I stood there trying to be polite as long as I possibly could.
+Then, I had to escape into the trailer because I couldn’t maintain the All Is Fine Funny Car Wife Face for one second longer.
 I cried for a while, had a little talk with God (OK, maybe it was a LOUD talk), then I went back out with my mask firmly back in place.
-I’ve never forgotten it.

-This exact same thing is happening every day around you – to ones you care about.
 Maybe it’s happening to you.
-People are in the middle of a disaster with their kids or their marriage.
+People are in the middle of a disaster – with their kids, their marriage or something else has gone awry in their life.
 Most of the time they can hide behind the All Is Fine Face, but then something shifts and there it is.
 Sometimes we don’t mean to, but we rubberneck.

-Sometimes it’s shocking and we wonder how the person ever got themselves into such a mess.
+At times the problem is oh so obvious…and we look away and pretend we don’t see a thing.
+Or, we watch silently and we’re just thankful it isn’t us.
+Other times, it’s shocking and we wonder how the person ever got themselves into such a mess.
 We watch in morbid curiosity.
 And we gossip.

 OK.
 Everyone has done this at least once – probably more than once.
 But what would you want someone to do for you in these kinds of situations?
-We’re all looking for a formula because we’re afraid of doing the wrong thing.
-But there is no one way.
-If you have loving intentions, it’ll be alright.
-Here are some of my ideas.

 Show up.
 In the past, I have been guilty of not wanting to intrude.
 When I lost my brother in a tragic plane crash, I learned a lot from others who did this really well.
 They just came.
 They didn’t demand attention or thanks.
 People in the midst of relationship chaos need help, too.
 Even if it’s their fault.